Jones and Laughlin Steel Company: From hot strip to mixed-use development

 Dismantling of the buildings which housed J & L Steel produced an upsurge of building on the tracts of land where the buildings had stood.
 By September 2005, numerous new structures had been erected on both sides of the Monongahela River.
 The Pittsburgh Technology Center now stands on the north side of the Monongahela River where the blast furnaces once stood and the SouthSide Works, a commercial and residential development, stands on the south side where milling operations occurred.
 The Hot Metal Bridge has been converted into a road bridge and a pedestrian/bike bridge (which forms part of the Great Allegheny Passage).

-On what was once Hazelwood Works of the J & L operations, another development, Hazelwood Green is now a 178-acre mixed-use riverfront redevelopment site.
-Hazelwood Green was purchased in 2002 by Almono LP and was officially opened to the public in April 2019 with the public dedication of new roads - Hazelwood Avenue and Blair Street extensions - through the site.
+On what was once Hazelwood Works of the J & L operations, Hazelwood Green is now a 178-acre mixed-use riverfront redevelopment site.
+Hazelwood Green was purchased in 2002 by Almono LP and was officially opened to the public in April 2019, with the public dedication of new roads – Hazelwood Avenue and Blair Street extensions – through the site.
 Mill 19, the last remaining structure from the Hazelwood Plant, is being refurbished to serve as a mixed use development including a robotics lab run by Carnegie Mellon University.

+Facilities

+Aliquippa

+A contract for the construction of four blast furnaces each outputting 500 tons per day, totaling 22 × 85 ft, was awarded to the Ritter-Conley Mfg.
+Co. in December 1906, which at the time had blast furnaces of the same dimensions under construction for Indiana Steel Co. at Gary.
+The new furnaces included modern skip hoist and sealing arrangement for material charging, and two were expected to be finished in July 1907.
+The furnaces were to be accompanied by 16 Kennedy-Cooper hot air stoves of 22 × 100 ft.
+Furnace #3 with 4 stoves was actually ordered in May 1907.

+A bridge from Ambridge to Aliquippa, being designed in April 1907.

+From the Wisconsin Engine Company, building in April 1907, 2 cross compound engines to drive a 600 kW generator.

+From Allis Chalmers 10 blowing engines.
+Also, two 250V, 94 rpm DC generators of 1,000 kW each for various plant loads ordered in April 1907 and in June 1907 four 1,000 kW Bullock engine type generators, a 500 kW generator set, 2 Tomlinson barometric tube converters.

+South Side

+In June 1907, construction was announced of four new Talbot open hearth furnaces totaling 1,000 tons per day.